-Zaragoza is located at a distance of 270km north/west from Madrid on the shores of the river Ebro, Spain’s second biggest river.
+Zaragoza is located at a distance of 270km north/west from Madrid on the shores of the river Ebro, Spain’s second-biggest river.
 I came by coach from Alicante but you can take the AVE from Madrid to Zaragoza in less than 1½ hours, arriving at Delicias.
-You can also rent a car from Enterprise and have the freedom to get there whenever you like!

 I decided to see as much as possible by two means: a) a boat trip on the river Ebro and b) exploring on foot.

 The Ebro has always been an important part of the history of Zaragoza.
 It cuts the city in half and is spanned by a total of 24 bridges, ranging in age from the 15th century Stone Bridge to the 21st century Pasarela Monterola, a pedestrian crossing supported by a 75m high mast suspended from 46 cables.

 The best way to see the bridges and to pass under them as well as admiring some of the most famous historical buildings of Zaragoza is by taking a boat trip which lasts about one hour.

 Walk along Paseo Echegaray y Caballero until you come to the Club Nautico, descend some steps to the river and you have reached the quay for the boat trip.

 Departure times are announced on a notice board, no trips between 2 and 5, the Spanish siesta is kept here like many other towns in the country.